mkschreder/ninjaflight/README.md

 An even cleaner version of cleanflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

+Latest release: 1.16.10 (Codename: "Panic In The Sewers")

 This fork differs from cleanflight in that it attempts to use modern software development practices which result in: